asolera/go-horse-db/README.md

-# :horse: Go Horse DB
+# :horse: HorseDB

-Go Horse DB is a REST-based database, built on top of [lowdb](https://github.com/typicode/lowdb) package (a small JSON database for Node). :horse:
+HorseDB is a REST-based database, built on top of [lowdb](https://github.com/typicode/lowdb) package (a small JSON database for Node), inspired by Extreme Go Horse Process. :horse:

-Similar to [json-server](https://github.com/typicode/json-server), Go Horse DB was created to allow quick storage for configuration data.
+Similar to [json-server](https://github.com/typicode/json-server), HorseDB was created to allow quick storage for configuration data.

 ## Installation

-Go Horse DB can be deployed with Docker.
+HorseDB can be deployed with Docker.

 - **Docker Hub:** https://hub.docker.com/r/asolera/go-horse-db